-When you’re looking for a unique shot, something with a bit of spark, wire-wool spinning makes a big impact.
+When you’re looking for a unique shot, something with a bit of spark, wire-wool spinning knows how to make an impression

 In many ways, wire-wool spinning is not dissimilar to light-painting.
 Where it differs however, is in the exposure times you’re dealing with.